Documentation Index

-Our Insights feature will be renamed to Docs for all Dovetail workspaces from October 2025.
+Our Insights feature will be renamed to Docs for all Dovetail

 Insight as an atomic finding

 The most common type of insight created by researchers in Dovetail is an atomic finding.
 Often referred to as a “nugget”, an atomic finding represents a single, high-level finding from a project.
 This type of insight is useful for bringing together related pieces of evidence that contribute to any critical discoveries that require immediate attention or action.
+These could look like:- A discovery about human behavior and the underlying motivations behind that behavior

 - Information that challenges what we believe about users and how they exist in the world